captivus/winpath2wsl/README.md

 - 🛡️ Handles spaces and special characters in paths
 - 📝 Automatically strips file extensions when needed
 - 💪 Works with both quoted and unquoted paths
+- 🔧 Perfect for use with rsync, cp, and other shell commands

 ## 🚀 Installation